nextcloud/documentation/admin_manual/configuration_server/config_sample_php_parameters.rst

 	'sharing.managerFactory' => '\OC\Share20\ProviderFactory',

 Replaces the default Share Provider Factory.
-This can be utilized if own or 3rdParty Share Providers be used that – for instance – uses the filesystem instead of the database to keep the share information.
+This can be utilized if own or 3rdParty Share Providers are used that – for instance – use the filesystem instead of the database to keep the share information.

 Defaults to ``\OC\Share20\ProviderFactory``